Data Cleansing in a Data Quality Management Framework

 The cleansing and validation process is iterative to continuously maintain and improve the quality of data to meet organisational or end-user expectations or thresholds.
 Metrics are calculated by the data validation framework and displayed for auditing and reporting.
 Dashboards are used to monitor data quality with connected notifications which are triggered if validation or threshold rules are breached.

 The removal of data that does not belong in the data set safeguards the golden copy data in the data warehouse.
-Data cleansing becomes particularly important when combining multiple data sources as there is greater risk for duplication.
+Data cleansing becomes particularly important when combining multiple data sources as there is a greater risk of duplication.
 Duplication can occur when combining different data sources, from multiple locations including data residing on the web or multiple departments within an organisation.

 Outliers caused by incorrect data entry or data mapping can skew data analysis and resultant insights.
 Removal or isolation of outliers based on data thresholds optimises data quality but also provides useful statistics.
 A small percentage of outliers may not require additional investigation; however, larger percentages may necessitate a more in-depth investigation and the shifting of thresholds.
 Any outlier can be added into data sets if they are valid data points.
 In the case of duplicates and bearing in mind the process for outliers, rules can be set to choose the best value for each data attribute.